lucacorbucci/lucacorbucci.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi 👋!
-I'm Luca Corbucci, a PhD candidate in Computer Science at the University of Pisa, my main interest is Explainable AI.
+I'm Luca Corbucci, a Ph.D. candidate in Computer Science at the University of Pisa, my main research interests are Explainable AI, Federated Learning and privacy risks in federated learning.

+I received a B.Sc. degree in Computer Science in 2018 and a M.Sc. degree in Computer Science with a thesis about "Semantic enrichment of XAI explanations for healthcare".

+In 2019 I spent one semester at the Computer Science Departement of the Technische Universität München as exchange student thanks to the Erasmus program.

 I'm the co-founder of [PointerPodcast](https://pointerpodcast.it/) and the co-founder of [SuperHeroesValley](https://www.superheroesvalley.fun/), a community that organize meetups for ambitious CS students to build a bridge between university and big tech companies.